It's just about getting the most value out of your money!

 Mobile plan: Just use a comparison site to make sure you have the best deal for you, based on your usage.
 This might be one of the easiest ways of saving 10-50 USD per month!
 Again, you will still be able to do all the things you do with your phone, the only difference is that you will have more money in your pocket!
 This could be a saving to the tune of 350 USD per year and if you are in the 50% tax bracket, you would have to make an additional 700 USD of income to make this amount after tax.

 Savings Interest: By making sure you are getting the best interest on your savings and checking account, you are making sure more money ends up in your pocket!
 Just do an online comparison and open a savings account with the regulated financial institution paying the highest interest (check all the terms of course).
 This is just making more passive income, which is great!!
 Remember to pay off high interest credit (like credit cards) before you start saving a lot, though always make sure you have at least 1-2 months worth of salary readily available in a savings account.
 Do not save more in a savings account to get 1% interest whilst you are paying 10% interest on your credit card, then pay it off!

 Second hand: Buy the stuff you really need second hand.
 It will save you loads of money.
-Many times, you can buy stuff that looks like new for a fraction of the price of a brand new product.
+Often you can buy stuff that looks like new for a fraction of the price of a brand new product.
 No one will notice the difference but you will have so much more money in your pocket (or more stuff for the same amount of money).
-Let's assume you spend 300 dollars like this, that would probably equal 1,000 USD worth of spendings.
-So you would save 700 USD and if you are in the 50% tax bracket, you would have to make an additional 1,400 USD of income to make this amount after tax.
+Let's assume you spend 3000 dollars like this over a year, that would probably equal 10,000 USD worth of spendings!
+So you would save 7,000 USD and if you are in the 50% tax bracket, you would have to make an additional 14,000 USD of income to make this amount after tax.
 When doing this, you are also having a positive impact on the environmental compared to if you were to always buy new products, which is great!

 Utilities: This is something we all need so we can't just eliminate these costs but we can always adjust how we handle them.
 Even if you don't change your consumption one bit, there are still savings to be made.
 Just use a comparison site every year to make sure you have the most appropriate (cheapest) provider.
 On average, a household of two should be able to save around 20% and that would amount to 500 USD per year (it of course depends on your annual consumption)!
 Again, this is money you save after tax so in order to make up for these 500 USD you might have in unnecessary high costs, you would have to make an additional 1,000 USD per year (if you are in the 50% tax bracket).

-Water: This one I find quite outrageous.
-Why spend loads of money on water when in most of the western world, our tap water is of good quality?
+Water (for drinking): This one I find quite outrageous.
+Why spend loads of money on bottled water when in most of the western world, our tap water is of good quality?
 If this is not the case where you live, then maybe you want to pay for it or just get a filter.
 Let's just make the assumption that a person buys a bottle of water per day and it only costs 1 USD (yes, cheap).
 That is still 365 USD per year and the only thing one would have to do differently is to spend 1 USD the first day and then just recycle that bottle and fill it up at home in the morning for basically nothing.
 Carrying half a liter of water is not that hard and on average the bottle is not going to be full anyway!
 Buying expensive water is just money down the drain (and disastrous for the environment), keep it in your pocket instead!
 As you can see it all adds up.
 If you are in the 50% tax bracket, you would have to make an additional 730 USD of income to make this amount after tax!!

 SAVINGS IDEAS - Change or eliminate your purchase / usage and keep the money!